 Given the pros and cons of each of the Indoor Positioning System options, the decision of which technology to rely on will largely depend on various factors unique to your venue and your goals, and what use cases you'd like to implement.

 Let our experienced team of solution engineers and map experts help you identify and solve your spatial challenges.

 * Fun Fact: Dead reckoning was commonly used at sea where a ship would keep track of the speed, distance and direction it traveled from a set starting point to determine their location.

-Updated October 18, 2018: This post was originally published on June 26, 2016 and has been updated to reflect the growing importance and availability of positioning techniques and technologies to enable Blue Dot experiences indoors.
+Updated October 18, 2018 This post was originally published on June 26, 2016 and has been updated to provide more information.